nbormintsev/nbormintsev/README.md

 # Hi there, I'm Nikita! 👋

-**Backend Developer with 3 years of experience** specializing in architecture design, data engineering, and performance optimization.
+**Backend Developer with 3 years of commercial experience** building reliable Python services — from FinTech trading systems to AI-powered validation platforms.

 </div>